ftrackhq/ftrack-python/doc/release/migrating_from_old_api.rst

 Publish components for review
 -----------------------------
-It is currently possible to create web reviewable versions using the new API.
+It is currently not possible to create web reviewable versions using the new API.
 The functionality is planned for the near future.

 Action base class
 -----------------